imranmatin23/LattePanda-Ubuntu18.04-Spinnaker-Installation/README_SPINNAKER.md

     git clone <repo>
     ```

 4. Install Anaconda to handle the Python environment for the LattePanda.
+Press Enter when prompted.
+Accept the license terms by pressing `q` and then entering `yes`.
+Press enter to accept the default installation location.
+Enter `yes` to initialize conda.
     ```
+    cd <repo>/installation_scripts
     sh install_anaconda.sh && exit
     ```

-5. Create a new Anaconda Spinnaker Python environment.
+5. Open a new terminal.
+Create a new Anaconda Spinnaker Python environment.
 This is necessary to install the correct versions of all the Python Packages used by Spinnaker.
     ```
+    cd ~/Desktop/<repo>/installation_scripts
     sh create_spinnaker_env.sh
     ```

 6. Enable the Spinnaker environment from Step 5 to automatically be activated by uncommenting the following lines in `startup.sh`.
 These changes will take effect on the next reboot.
     ```
+    # Use the text editor vim to edit the file
+    vim ~/Desktop/<repo>/installation_scripts/startup.sh

+    # Uncomment these lines
     sudo sh -c 'echo 1000 > /sys/module/usbcore/parameters/usbfs_memory_mb'
     . ~/anaconda3/etc/profile.d/conda.sh
     conda activate spinnaker_py37
     ```

-7. Install Spinnaker and follow onscreen instructions.
+7. In the terminal, execute the commands to set the base conda environment to be the Spinnaker environment we created in Step 5.
     ```
+    conda config --set auto_activate_base false
+    echo "conda activate spinnaker_py37" >> ~/.bashrc
+    ```

+8. Install Spinnaker and follow onscreen instructions.
+Make sure to add your user to the flir imaging group when prompted.
+    ```
+    cd ~/Desktop/<repo>/installation_scripts
     sh install_spinnaker.sh
     ```

-8. Reboot the LattePanda.
+9. Reboot the LattePanda.
     ```
     sudo reboot
     ```

-9. Test the installation worked by running...
-TODO
+10. Test the installation worked by running the commands below.
+    ```
+    cd ~/Desktop/<repo>/acquisition_scripts
+    sh spinnaker_acquistion.sh
+    ```

-10. If Step 9 was successful, then you can begin acquiring images!
+11. If Step 10 was successful, then you have successfully acquired images!

 ## Errors